mannysanz715/connect4/README.md

-Connect 4 is a Two Player game that requires an imense amount of skill.
-The cirlces in the board are click-able, dropping a connect4 piece into the lowest open slot on the board.
-Each player is a signed a color.
+ConnectFOR is a Two Player game that requires an imense amount of skill.
+The cirlces in the board are click-able, dropping a ConnectFOR piece into the lowest open slot on the board.
+Each player is assigned a color.
 Player 1 is red : Player 2 yellow.
 The objective is to take turns with your opponent, dropping pieces into slots.
 The first person to connect 4 of them in a row is the winner.
 BE WARNED.
 THIS GAME WILL RUIN FRIENDSHIPS!!

 ## Technologies Used